Recursive Flora

 • The responsive design adapts seamlessly across desktop, tablet, and mobile.

-Editorial zine: recognition for some, education for others
+Editorial publication: recognition for some, education for others

 Visualizations that bridge data and art